radix/sureberus/README.md

 Sureberus's schema format is based on [Cerberus](https://github.com/pyeve/cerberus/).
 It doesn't implement all of the features of that library, and where it does implement a feature it doesn't always implement it in the exact same way.

 Sureberus exists because Cerberus wasn't flexible enough for my use.
-Most importantly, Cerberus strictly separates transformation ("coersion") from validation; if you want to transform a document, you can't also make sure it's valid at the same time.
+Most importantly, Cerberus strictly separates transformation (what the Cerberus documentation calls "Normalization") from validation; if you want to transform a document, you can't also make sure it's valid at the same time.
 This can lead to some surprising limitations, some of which are documented below.

 ## Unique features in Sureberus